VCityTeam/UD-Graph/Transformations/UML-to-OWL/Readme.md

 1. CityGML 3.0 to OWL
 2. CityGML 2.0 to OWL

-And two graphs of triples for ontology patching/modification using the _../utiliites/add_triples.py_ script
+And two test graphs for ontology patching/modification using the _../utiliites/add_triples.py_ script
 1. citygml2_core_links.ttl
 2. citygml2_app_links.ttl